Modjeska Monteith Simkins: Civil rights advocate

 In 1942, Simkins lost her position with the Tuberculosis Association, partly due to her increasing involvement with the NAACP (National Association for the Advancement of Colored People).
 In 1939, when the South Carolina NAACP was formed, Simkins was already a member of the executive board of the local Columbia NAACP branch and the chair of its program committee.
 Simkins became one of the founders of the state conference, elected to the first executive board, and the first chair of the state programs committee.
 In 1941, she was elected Secretary of the state conference, the only woman to serve as an officer.

 During her tenure as Secretary (1941–57), her work helped the state move towards racial equality.
 From 1943 to 1945, she was instrumental in gaining teacher approval and support for teacher equalization lawsuits in Sumter, South Carolina, and Columbia, South Carolina.
 Perhaps her most significant work took place in 1950 with the South Carolina federal court case of Briggs v.
 Elliott.

+Simkins was involved in Republican Party politics until 1952, when she switched to the Democratic Party and voted for Adlai Stevenson.

 Working with the Reverend Joseph DeLaine, president of the Clarendon County, South Carolina NAACP, she helped write the declaration for the school lawsuit that asked for the equalization of Clarendon County black and white schools.
 The Clarendon County case was eventually reworked to become one of several individual cases set up to directly challenge the "separate but equal" doctrine in the Supreme Court of the United States case of Brown v.
 Board of Education in Topeka in 1954.